Working at home tests family atmosphere of TV morning shows

 “CBS This Morning” was first evicted from its New York studio on March 12 after someone in the building came down with the coronavirus, but it resisted breaking up its team of King, Tony Dokoupil and Anthony Mason.
 They traveled to a studio in Washington, D.C. for two days, returned to CBS headquarters then did a week at a nearby theater where Stephen Colbert films the “Late Show” when he has an audience.

-But after Mason began to self-quarantine after being exposed to someone who had tested positive, work at home became a reality for CBS News.
+But after Mason began to self-quarantine after being exposed to someone who had exhibited coronavirus symptoms, work at home became a reality for CBS News.

 Each morning show had its own trigger.
 Because past health issues compromised Robin Roberts’ immune system, her doctor ordered ABC’s “Good Morning America” anchor out of New York.
 A cold first forced the “Today” show’s Savannah Guthrie into a basement in upstate New York.